May 30, 2020: System submission deadline has been extended. Please refer to important date section below

 Such distance will be measured in terms of TER, which will be computed between automatic and human post-edits in case-sensitive mode.

 Also BLEU will be taken into consideration as a secondary evaluation metric.
-To gain further insights on final output quality, a subset of the outputs of the submitted systems will also be manually evaluated like in 2016.
+To gain further insights on final output quality, a subset of the outputs of the submitted systems will also be manually evaluated like in previous rounds.

 The submitted runs will be ranked based on the average HTER calculated on the test set by using the tercom software.

-The HTER calculated between the raw MT output and human post-editions in the test set will be used as baseline (i.e. the baseline is a system that leaves all the test instances unmodified).
+The HTER calculated between the raw MT output and human post-edits in the test set will be used as baseline (i.e. the baseline is a system that leaves all the test instances unmodified).

 The evaluation script can be downloaded here

-The output of your system should produce automatic post-editions of the target sentences in the test in the following way:
+The output of your system should produce automatic post-editions of the target sentences in the test in the following way (each column is tab separated):

 <METHOD NAME> <SEGMENT NUMBER> <APE SEGMENT>Where: